 Those looking for a second team to support alongside a long-time favourite could do much worse than FC Cologne.

-The German club masterfully weave tradition, passion, and humour to enthrall as few others can.
+The German club masterfully weave tradition, passion, and humour to enthral as few others can.
 Thursday night’s Europa League match against Arsenal provided the perfect demonstration of why the Rheinland club is just somehow different, if not magical.

 Prior to the showdown with the group leaders, the mood surrounding the German club could not be described as anything approaching cheerful: last in Group H, facing elimination, and rooted to the bottom of the domestic league table with the joint-worst start to a Bundesliga season after 12 matches.

 To progress in European competition, potentially to salvage their season, and certainly to buoy the moral of their long-suffering fans and the city around them, they needed a victory, if not a miracle.
 Luckily, Cologne is one of those clubs able to conjure something where others only flounder.
+They’re always worth using a bookmaker’s promo snai on when the chips are down.

 In Wednesday’s pre-match press conference, Arsène Wenger acknowledged it would be a difficult match for his side, but the man sat to his left made the more prescient comments.